BryanSchuetz/dai/_solutions/dai-capital.md

   <div class="faq">
     <a class="accordion-header">1.
 Why has DAI launched DAI Capital?</a>
     <div class="faq-answer">
-      <p>DAI has launched DAI Capital to build on the success of its economic development work across frontier and merging markets by catalyzing private, commercial capital into those markets.</p>
+      <p>DAI has launched DAI Capital to build on the success of its economic development work across frontier and emerging markets by catalyzing private, commercial capital into those markets.</p>
     </div>
   </div>
   <div class="faq">
     <a class="accordion-header">2.
 What is the value proposition of DAI Capital?</a>
     <div class="faq-answer">
-      <p>DAI Capital's team of finance and investment professionals has extensive transaction experience and is able to leverage DAI's sector and country experts to deliver capital advisory and investment services for our clients and investors.</p>
+      <p>DAI Capital's team of finance and investment professionals has extensive transaction experience and is able to leverage DAI's sector and country experts to deliver capital advisory and investment services for our clients and investors.
+DAI is well positioned to make a success of DAI Capital because of its history, reputation and global geographic footprint. </p>
     </div>
   </div>
   <div class="faq">